jquery/learn.jquery.com/page/events/event-basics.md

 });
 ```

-Consult the article on event delegation to see how to use `$.fn.on` so that
+Consult the article on event delegation to see how to use `.on()` so that
 event behaviors will be extended to new elements without having to rebind them.

 ### Inside the Event Handler Function